yiisoft/yii-core/UPGRADE.md

 * PHP requirements were raised to 7.1.
 Make sure your code is updated accordingly.
 * Yii switches to [semver](https://semver.org/) since 3.0.
 * Framework GitHub repository and Packagist package are renamed and split into parts:
-    * [yiisoft/core] - this package, the framework core.
+    * [yiisoft/yii-core] - this package, the Yii Framework Core.
     * Yii 2.0 development stays at [yiisoft/yii2] repository.
       Bug and security fixes are expected.
 New features and enhancements are not accepted.
       Pull requests and maintainers are very welcome.